sauravvishal8797/MovieFy/README.md

 ## How to run the application

 The app retrieves data from THE MOVIE DATABASE Api.
 In order to run the app you need to own Api key.
 You can get the Api key by registering on the tmdb website.
-Once you have the key you can simply run the project in Android Studio.
+Once you have the key you can simply run the project in Android Studio.lklklllkl